geekodour/o/content/docs/agenda_2022.md

 > -   Variable income is a good stressor
 > -   Try different things &amp; find out your preferences

-about humans(🐦):

-> Till the time we don't create strong communities, we will always feel alone.
-It is just mind tricking us in believing that 'I' is the most powerful entity in our best/worst moments.
-> To create strong communities, we must accept that humans comes in different shades/color/psyche

 ## Moats {#moats}